processing/processing-examples/README.md

 # processing-examples
-Example files for "processing4" and "processing-website."
+Example files for "processing4" and "processing-website"

-There are many more examples included with the Processing software download than appear on the Processing.org website.
-If a change needs to be made with an example on the website, it should be changed here first.
+There are many more examples included with the Processing software download than appear on the Processing.org site.
+If a change needs to be made with an example on the website, it should be changed here.
 A script in the website build process copies over the PDE files from this repository.
 There are additional files that need to be changed within "processing-website":

 - A JSON file with the metadata for the example
 - A PNG image with output of the example